stanRepo/web-app-from-scratch-2021/README.md

 1. I send the HTML element `(string)` and the data `(object)` to `render()`.
 2. The function looks for `{{ }}` tags and uses the word inside as a reference for the value that needs to be inserted.
-3. A `.replace` function used to replace the word.
+3. A `.replace` function is used to replace the word.
 4. So if I know `data` and I need `data.name` to be rendered.
 I can just add {{name}} to my html.

 Templating Engine Code Examples

 ```js
  render: (template, data) => {